Design a compact plumbing distribution system.

 Wherever possible, locate both hot and cold water pipes on interior walls as an extra precaution against freezing conditions.
 When water pipes must be located on the exterior wall of the home, ensure they are located toward the inside of the wall, yet still surrounded by at least 1 inch of insulation.
 Be aware of interior freezing conditions during long vacation periods.

-For builders seeking certification through the U.S. Environmental Protection Agency's WaterSense program, an inspector will test all hot water delivery systems to ensure compliance with the WaterSense new home specification’s requirements using the testing protocol described in the Compliance tab.
+For builders seeking certification through the U.S. Environmental Protection Agency's WaterSense program, a verifier will test all hot water delivery systems to ensure compliance with the HCO's WACM (WaterSense Approved Certification Method) requirements using the testing protocol described in the Compliance tab.

 No climate-specific information applies.